Night Weaning: A No-Nonsense Guide To Go All Night Without Feeding

 To me, these look like little baby straitjackets, but the truth is that they love them, and they’re super nice.

-They’re called the Miracle Blanket (you can see it on Amazon by clicking here), and they’re designed for little wigglers who get out of their blankets.
+They’re called the Miracle Blanket (click here to check price), and they’re designed for little wigglers who get out of their blankets.

 This is the perfect solution; it has a foot pouch that’s snug and comfy but almost impossible to kick out of, and arm flaps for securing baby’s arms.